Do you want to be a better defensive shooter?

 Start with a holstered handgun and a spare mag carried as you please — six rounds in each mag.

 You’ll need a timer to really gauge your ability, but if running it just for fun, don’t worry about it.

 Begin with your back to the targets, and hands in the air, in the false surrender position.

 On the go signal, turn, draw and shoot each target twice.
 Then reload, and shoot each target two more times.

 The drill is quite challenging and does have a lot of moving parts.
-As such, it might be tough to find a range that will accommodate it.
+As such, finding a range that will accommodate it might be tough.

 We offer an in-depth dive into El Presidente here.